atlassian/react-beautiful-dnd/README.md

 ```

 #### Required props

+> `react-beautiful-dnd` will throw an error if a required prop is not provided

 - `droppableId`: A _required_ `DroppableId(string)` that uniquely identifies the droppable for the application.
 Please do not change this prop - especially during a drag.